 © 2005-2017, J.F Kurose and K.W.
 Ross, All Rights Reserved

-Note: Make sure you produce your Moodle will only accept PDF files.
+Note: Make sure you produce your answers and any packet prints in PDF.
+Moodle will only accept PDF files.

 In this first Wireshark lab, you'll get acquainted with Wireshark, and make some simple packet captures and observations.